wp-plugins/web-portfolio/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Web portfolio plugin is highly suitable to showcase your portfolio and group them nicely under jQuery powered tabs.
+Web portfolio is free, responsive and colorfull wordpress plugin can transform a humble wordpress website into a feature rich media gallery where you can proudly showcase your projects, client logos, photography, or any other pictures or videos of your choice.

 == Description ==

-Web portfolio plugin is highly suitable to showcase your portfolio and group them nicely under jQuery powered tabs.
+Web portfolio is free, responsive and colorfull wordpress plugin can transform a humble wordpress website into a feature rich media gallery where you can proudly showcase your projects, client logos, photography, or any other pictures or videos of your choice.
+If you read through our documentation we have provided step by step instructions to use the various features and functionality of this plugin

 Features
 * Admin interface to add, edit and manage portfolio
 * Fields for link and Technologies Used details